jroehl/web.linkedin-portfolio/CONTRIBUTING.md

-Contributing to go-suitesync
+Contributing to web.linkedin-portfolio
 =========================================

-I welcome all contributions to go-suitesync
+I welcome all contributions to web.linkedin-portfolio

 Issues
 ------